For patients and consumers2024-10-08T23:27:58+00:00

 As a potential research participant and Metro North patient or health care consumer, you can be assured that:

-• your choice to participate is always voluntary
+• your choice to participate is always voluntary.

-• your choice to participate, or not to participate, will not affect your care
+• your choice to participate, or not to participate, will not affect your care.

-• your rights, safety, dignity, well-being and confidentiality will always be respected
+• your rights, safety, dignity, well-being and confidentiality will always be respected.

-• you will receive full information about the research project, and be given the opportunity to ask questions
+• you will receive full information about the research project, and be given the opportunity to ask questions.

 One of your treating clinicians or another Metro North staff member may approach you to participate in research.

 If you are approached to participate in research, Metro North encourages you to feel comfortable to ask questions and seek further information about participation if you do not understand.
-The person approaching you will be able to demonstrate the research study is approved, and they are appropriately
+The person approaching you will be able to demonstrate the research study is approved, and they are appropriately authorised to approach you to participate.

 What does research participation involve?

 Participation in research is voluntary.
 Because every research study is different, your level of involvement and the type of participation will depend on the individual research project.
 In general, the Participant Information and Consent Form (PICF) will explain what is involved and what you can expect.
+This will always be explained when you are approached to consider participating, and you can always ask questions to find out more information.

 There are many different ways that you can participate in research, including:

-• observation of your routine medical care
+• observation of your routine medical care.

-• permission to collect samples such as blood or urine and undertake diagnostic tests such as an x-ray
+• permission to collect samples such as blood or urine and undertake diagnostic tests such as an x-ray.

-• permission to access information from your medical record, for example a blood test or treatment history
+• permission to access information from your medical record, for example a blood test or treatment history.

-• answering a survey online or completing a paper based questionnaire or form
+• answering a survey online or completing a paper based questionnaire or form.

-• being involved in an interview either in person or over the phone
+• being involved in an interview either in person or over the phone.

-• attendance at follow-up sessions or clinical appointments
+• attendance at follow-up sessions or clinical appointments.

-• attendance at a facility or service not operated by Metro North, for example a clinical research facility
+• attendance at a facility or service not operated by Metro North, for example a clinical research facility.

 It is important to consider what participation means to you, and how it fits in with your personal circumstances.
 This involves understanding all of the requirements for participation, such as study visit locations or the time involved.